MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-security-governance-and-compliance.md

 - Establish patch management strategy the session hosts.
 [Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/azure/virtual-desktop/configure-automatic-updates) supports the Azure Virtual Desktop sesison hosts to receive the updates automatically.
 It is recommended to patch the base images at minimum on the monthly basis.
 Consider using [Azure Image Builder (AIB)](https://docs.microsoft.com/azure/virtual-machines/image-builder-overview) service to establish own [imaging pipeline for Azure Virtual Desktop base image.](https://docs.microsoft.com/azure/virtual-machines/windows/image-builder-virtual-desktop).

-For more information on Azure Virtual Desktop best practices, see [Session host security best practices](/azure/virtual-desktop/security-guide#session-host-security-best-practices).
+For more information on Azure Virtual Desktop session hosts' best practices, see [Session host security best practices](/azure/virtual-desktop/security-guide#session-host-security-best-practices).
 For a detailed list of best practices for Azure VMs, see [Security recommendations for virtual machines in Azure](/azure/virtual-machines/security-recommendations).

 ####  Data Protection